My research aims to understand and relieve constraints on agency and thereby expand human flourishing and dignity.

 Motivated and unified by this vision, my work spans a variety of topics in applied microeconomics.
 This selection of publications provides a sampling of these areas.
 The non-technical summaries convey the basic idea of the article (click the links for full details with published abstracts).
-In contrast to these Publication Highlights, which are but a sampling, the Publication List offers a complete list.
+For a complete list of published research, see Publication List.

 Selected articles with simple summaries

 “Can Hope Elevate Microfinance?
 Evidence from Oaxaca, Mexico,” Oxford Economic Papers, (2021) (with Ruben Irvin Rojas Valdes and Bruce Wydick)

 Enhancing early childhood nutrition can increase the returns to other investments in human capital, including education.
 Do parents perceive and respond to these complementarities?
 We examine how parents’ growth perceptions and educational aspirations for their children change in the wake of a randomized controlled trial of a nutritional supplement.
 The intervention increased parental perception of their kids’ physical and cognitive development several years after the trial ended and raised their educational aspirations for girls in particular.
 Such multiplier effects may enable nutrition interventions to have outsized long-run impacts.
 Project Website

 “Fear of fraud and willingness to pay for hybrid maize seed in Kenya,” Food Policy, (2021) (with Mariam H. Gharib, Leah H. Palm-Forster and Kent D. Messer)